d12frosted/elpa-mirror/gnu/denote-readme.txt

   sufficient.
 The manual shall be expanded accordingly.

-[Use custom commands to select a silo] See section 3.4.1
+[Use custom commands to select a silo] See section 3.5.1

-3.4.1 Use custom commands to select a silo ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.5.1 Use custom commands to select a silo ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  [ As part of version 2.1.0, the contents of this section are formally
+    provided in the file `denote-silo-extras.el'.
+We keep this here for existing users.
+Otherwise consult the new entry in the manual ([The `denote-silo-extras.el']). ]

   We implement silos as directory-local values of the user option `denote-directory'.
 This means that all Denote commands read from the